Measurement of $\psi(3686)\to\Lambda\bar{\Lambda}\eta$ and $\psi(3686)\to\Lambda\bar{\Lambda}\pi^0$ decays: Results

 where $L(n)$ is the likelihood distribution as a function of the yield $n$, $ \epsilon _0$ is the detection efficiency and $ \sigma _{ \epsilon }$ is the multiplicative systematic uncertainty.
 Figure~\ref{fig:Upper_likelihood_pi0} shows the likelihood function without and with incorporating the systematic uncertainties.
-The upper limit on the number of $\psip\to\LLb\pi^0$ events, $N'_{UL}$, is determined to be 40, and the corresponding upper limit of the branching fraction is obtained to be $\psip\to\Lambda\bar{\Lambda}\pi^0<2.47\times10^{-6}$ at the $90\%$ CL.
+The upper limit on the number of $\psip\to\LLb\pi^0$ events, $N'_{UL}$, is determined to be 40, and the corresponding upper limit of the branching fraction is obtained to be $\psip\to\Lambda\bar{\Lambda}\pi^0<2.47\times10^{-6}$ at the $90\%$ confidence level (C.L.).

 {